 - Using assistive devices such as crutches or wheelchairs.

 - Doing home exercises designed to help with your injury or condition.

 - Making your home safe for you if you have strength, balance, or vision problems.

 In some locations, physical therapists are specially trained to be involved in other types of treatment, including:

-Ice and cold packs are used in physical therapy to relieve pain, swelling, and inflammation from injuries and other conditions such as arthritis.
-Ice can be used for 10 to 20 minutes at a time.
+- Cold and ice, to relieve pain, swelling, and inflammation from injuries and other conditions such as arthritis.
+Ice can be used for up to 20 minutes at a time.
 In some cases, ice may be used several times a day.
 Some therapists also use cooling lotions or sprays.
-For more information, see:

-Heat can help relax and heal your muscles and soft tissues by increasing blood circulation.
+- Heat, to help relax and heal your muscles and soft tissues by increasing blood circulation.
 This can be especially helpful if a joint is stiff from osteoarthritis or from being immobilized.
 Heat can also relax the muscles before exercise.
 But heat can also increase swelling in an injured area if it is used too soon.
-For more information, see: